About

 where I have been to

-My interest shifted to computational biophysics after my graduation though.
-I got a job in Beijing Jingtai corporation as a biomolecular drug designer during which I finished my training in computational biophysics and ROSETTA (such as ligand docking, homology modelling and ddg calculations).
-At that time, our biomolecule design team created a Chinese version ROSETTA learning platform to provide a more friendly ROSETTA resources to inspire more Chinese learners.
-Besides, I designed programs to identify unstable sites of antibodies only based on their sequences, providing a early-stage computational screening for antibody development and optimization.
+My interest shifted to computational biophysics after my master's study.
+I got a industry job for about 2 years in XtalPi Co. as a biomolecular drug designer during which I honed my skills in computational modeling for macromolecules and using ROSETTA (such as ligand docking, homology modelling and ddg calculations) for protein and peptide drug design.
+I designed programs to identify unstable sites of antibodies only based on their sequences, providing a early-stage computational screening for antibody development and optimization.
+For antibody modeling, I worked with other colleagues on developing an antibody database for furture screening and optimization.
 Another project worthy of mentioning is that our team used ROSETTA to predict possible mutations in the spike protein of COVID19 virus that could enhance its ability to infect human cells DOI.
+I helped our biomolecule design team created a Chinese version ROSETTA learning platform to provide a more friendly ROSETTA resources to inspire more Chinese learners.

 Where/What I intend to go/do next